maurosorrentino/ECS-HA-website/README.md

 - Create an S3 bucket to store the Terraform remote state
 - Configure the necessary IAM permissions for GitHub Actions
-- Set up the state backend used by all future Terraform runs

 ⚠️ Important:
 This directory must be run manually once before using the GitHub pipelines.